EpicGamer3386/LLM-Conversational-Acuity/README.md

 PromptDataset.csv is the dataset we will be using for fine-tuning the LLM.
 Download the csv and save to main Google Drive.

 Text_Comparison.ipynb contains the quantitative metrics (cosine similarity, Jaccard similarity, Levenshtein distance, BLEU score) for determining text similarity.

+csvjson.json is the json file version of PromptDataset.csv